huggingface/datasets/datasets/cuad/README.md

 Contract review costs also affect consumers.
 Since contract review costs are so prohibitive, contract review is not often performed outside corporate transactions.
 Small companies and individuals consequently often sign contracts without even reading them, which can result in predatory behavior that harms consumers.
 Automating contract review by openly releasing high-quality data and fine-tuned models can increase access to legal support for small businesses and individuals, so that legal support is not exclusively available to wealthy companies.

-To reduce the disparate societal costs of contract review, and to study how well NLP models generalize to specialized domains, we introduce a new large-scale dataset for contract review.
-As part of The Atticus Project, a non-profit organization of legal experts, we introduce CUAD, the Contract Understanding Atticus Dataset.
+To reduce the disparate societal costs of contract review, and to study how well NLP models generalize to specialized domains, the authors introduced a new large-scale dataset for contract review.
+As part of The Atticus Project, a non-profit organization of legal experts, CUAD is introduced, the Contract Understanding Atticus Dataset.
 This dataset was created with a year-long effort pushed forward by dozens of law student annotators, lawyers, and machine learning researchers.
 The dataset includes more than 500 contracts and more than 13,000 expert annotations that span 41 label categories.
 For each of 41 different labels, models must learn to highlight the portions of a contract most salient to that label.
 This makes the task a matter of finding needles in a haystack.

 ### Source Data

 #### Initial Data Collection and Normalization

 The CUAD includes commercial contracts selected from 25 different types of contracts based on the contract names as shown below.
-Within each type, we randomly selected contracts based on the names of the filing companies across the alphabet.
+Within each type, the creators randomly selected contracts based on the names of the filing companies across the alphabet.

 Type of Contracts:			# of Docs